Fenway Park: Boxing

 On June 25, 1936, former world heavyweight champion Jack Sharkey defeated Phil Brubaker in what would be his final career victory.

 In 1937, Rip Valenti and the Goodwin Athletic Club promoted five cards at Fenway.
 Three of these were headlined by New England Heavyweight Champion Al McCoy.
 On June 16 McCoy defeated Natie Brown in front of a crowd of 4,516.
 On July 29 he knocked out Jack McCarthy in the third round.
 On August 24 he and Tony Shucco fought to a draw.
 Future WBA featherweight champion Sal Bartolo fought one of his first professional fights on the May 24 undercard.

 On June 25, 1945, Tami Mauriello knocked out Lou Nova in 2:47.
 An estimated crowd of 8,000 was in attendance.

 On July 12, 1954, Tony DeMarco knocked out George Araujo 58 seconds into the fifth round in front of 12,000 spectators.

 The most recent boxing event at Fenway took place on June 16, 1956.
 The undercard consisted of Eddie Andrews vs. George Chimenti, Bobby Courchesne vs. George Monroe for the New England Lightweight Championship, and Barry Allison vs. Don Williams for the New England Middleweight Championship.
 In the main event, Tony DeMarco defeated Vince Martinez by decision.
-An estimated 15,000 were in attendance - far below promoter Sam Silverman's expectations.
+An estimated 15,000 were in attendance—far below promoter Sam Silverman's expectations.

+On June 7, 2025, Nolan Bros Boxing Promotions will be hosting a live boxing event at the “Big Concourse” inside the park.
+This will be the first live boxing event at Fenway Park in nearly 70 years and will feature the first-ever female boxing match in the venue's history (between Alexis Bolduc and Sara Couillard).
+The event is expected to draw a crowd of approximately 3,000 spectators.